open-telemetry/opentelemetry-specification/specification/api-propagators.md

 - `HTTPTextFormat` is used to inject and extract a value as text into carriers that travel in-band across process boundaries.

-Deserializing must set `IsRemote` to true on the returned `SpanContext`.

 ## HTTP Text Format

 `HTTPTextFormat` is a formatter that injects and extracts a value as text into carriers that